Bemowo: Communist period

 In 1953, the Institute of Energetics was founded to the south of Chrzanów and Karolin, as a research centre on the energy transfer.

 In 1958, association football club Robotniczy Klub Sportowy Świt merged with club Ludowy Klub Sportowy Lech Jelonki, which played on the pitch at Połczyńska Street in Jelonki.
 In 1960, the club again merged with Dąb Jelonki, taking over its pitch at 12 Oświatowa Street.
 In the following years, it was acquired by the Warsaw Gasworks, with most of the players being its employees, and renamed to Gazowniczy Klub Sportowy Świt Warszawa.
-Later, it became a property of PGNiG.
+Later, it became a property of PGNiG, a state-controlled oil and gas company.

 In 1968, the Church of the Exaltation of the Holy Cross, belonging to the Catholic denomination, was built in Jelonki at 31 Brygadzistów Street.

 In 1974, the Wola Heating Plant was opened at 21 Połczyńska Street near Jelonki, as part of the city's heat network.

 The apartment buildings in Nowe Bemowo, built in the 1980s.

 Throughout the 1970s and the 1980s, several housing estates were developed across the district.
 They consisted of apartment buildings, constructed in the large panel system technique.
 This included the neighbourhoods of Górczewska, Jelonki, Lazurowa, Nowe Górce, and Nowe Bemowo.
 Additionally, the Górczewska Park was developed in 1980 around the buildings of the housing estate Górczewska.
 In 2008 there was opened an amphitheatre.
 Moreover, two small housing estates with low-rise single-family housing were developed in Groty.

 As the housing began developing around the Warsaw Babice Airport, at the end of the 1980s, it was decided to scale down the airfield.
 Its eastern runway and portion of the hangars were removed and sold for the housing development.
 The runway and several taxiways in the area, were redeveloped into roads, with the main one becoming the extension of Powstańców Śląskich Street.
 The airport was mostly demilitarised in 1991, and given for the use of the Polish Medical Air Rescue, Warsaw Aeroclub, and several training organisations.
 On 20 September 1996, it hosted a concert by Michael Jackson, during his HIStory World Tour, with 120,000 attendees.
 Since then, it has hosted numerous other concerts, including by Madonna (2009), AC/DC (2010), Iron Maiden (2011), and Metallica (2012).

 Since 1987, the Schneider Villa at 59 Połczyńska Street in Jelonki, houses the Warsaw Wola Pentecostal Church.